Cystitis in women

 What is cystitis?

 Cystitis is inflammation of the bladder.
 There are two main types.
-The only sure way to tell the difference is by a urine test.

 Symptoms of cystitis

 - a burning, stinging or aching pain when you pass urine

 - a need to pass water very frequently, often only a small amount each time

 - blood (or a smoky appearance) in the urine